 Here is a video that will walk your through the process of entering your items and printing your tags.

-Prepping & Tagging Small Toys
+Prepping & Tagging Toys with pieces:

 Anything needing a battery must have a working battery in place for it to be consigned.
-Pick-up cheapies at the dollar store.
+Pick-up cheap batteries at the dollar store.
 All electronic toys will be checked at check-in if there is no battery they will be sent home with you and will not be accepted if they are not working properly.

 When tagging books please attach the tags with blue painters tape.
 This ensures that the tape doesn’t rip the book.
-You can do the same with movies but please do not tape the package closed.
-We will be removing the DVD from the package to keep behind the cashier table.

 The nicer your item looks, the more you will get for the item and the quicker it will sell.
 Always think, “Would I purchase that item, in that condition, at that price?”